-Underneath the railroad track at Ameyayokocho market, especially in the late afternoon, when most people finish work, there are a number of Izakaya bars where you can sample delicious skewers of yakitori and chase them down with beer or sake.
+Underneath the railroad track at the Ameyayokocho Market, especially in the late afternoon, when most people finish work, there are many Izakaya bars where you can sample delicious skewers of yakitori and chase them down with beer or sake.

 In the evening, these places are packed out, and it can even be a challenge to find an empty table.

-Ground level is home to numerous fast food type restaurants serving things like rice and Japanese curry, bowls of ramen, and conveyor belt sushi.
-It’s safe to say, you won’t go hungry.
+The ground level is home to numerous fast-food type restaurants serving things like rice and Japanese curry, bowls of ramen, and conveyor belt sushi.
+It's safe to say, you won't go hungry.

-Since I was staying at a hotel just a short walk from Ameyayokocho market, I ate at numerous restaurants in the area, including Go!Go!Curry!, and a bunch of places that I couldn’t read the names of.
+Since I was staying at a hotel just a short walk from the Ameyayokocho Market, I ate at numerous restaurants in the area, including Go!Go!Curry!, and a bunch of places that I couldn't read the names of.

-There were even a cluster of wonderful looking shack-sized Chinese street food stalls within the market, that looked really good, but I never had a chance to eat at.
+There was even a cluster of fantastic looking shack-sized Chinese street food stalls within the market that looked good, but I never had a chance to eat at.